maliMirkec/personal-website/source/about-me/index.md

 I am Silvestar Bistrović, fearless web engineer, CSS developer, [JAMstack](//jamstack.org/) enthusiast, and WordPress theme specialist.

 I enjoy creating pixel-perfect, responsive, and modern websites.
 My focus is on delivering the best experience for users on every device.
-Making faster, lighter, and more secure sites using WordPress or Static Page Generators is my specialty.
+Making faster, lighter, and more secure sites using WordPress or Static Page Generators is my speciality.

 I started my career in a local web development company where I have been working as a backend PHP developer.
 My career took a turn when I started to work for a local startup as a frontend developer.
 In spring of 2017, I started to work remotely as a freelance web developer from my office in Osijek, Croatia.